 Throughout the site there are numerous existing internal driveways that may remain as-is or be modified over time.
-Given the various configurations existing today, internal drives shall not be subject to any specific cross-section; however, for proposed buildings with a primary entrance facing an internal drive, a minimum 6' sidewalk and 5' amenity zone shall be required between the building and the internal drive.
+Given the various configurations existing today, internal drives shall not be subject to any specific cross-section.
+However, each entry drive will be required to provide a sidewalk connection on minimum one side from the adjacent multi-use path or perimeter street network sidewalk to the internal driveway network.
+Also, for any proposed buildings with a primary entrance facing an internal drive, a minimum 6' sidewalk, 5' amenity zone and 40' trees o.c. shall be required between the building and the internal drive.
 Alternative designs may be proposed, reviewed and approved by the Planning Staff where conflicts exist due to utility locations, fire access, required sight lines or other conditions merit.